Tsuchinshan-ATLAS: The brightest comet of the century

 Viewing times and locations

-Comet C/2023 A3 is expected to be visible for stargazers for quite some time, especially when it reaches perihelion or the closest point to the sun.
-This period is scheduled for later this year around September 27, 2024.
+Comet C/2023 A3 is visible for stargazers for quite some time, especially when it reached perihelion or the closest point to the sun.
+This period is scheduled from September 27 to October 15.

-Based on location, the observation of the comet will be seen in both the northern and southern hemispheres.
+Based on location, the comet is observed in both the northern and southern hemispheres.
 The best view will be seen in regions with low light pollution, or dark sky locations would be ideal for Skygazing conditions.

 Necessary equipment